Recordkeeping for PPE Gear, Fleet and more

-Records maintained regularly will not only help prevent accidents, but will limit organizational liability and expense if an accident were to occur.
-If an accident could have been preventable, but improper recordkeeping caused the maintenance or repair from taking place, the organization is to blame for the accident.
+Records maintained regularly can limit organizational liability and unnecessary expenses if an accident were to occur.
+If improper recordkeeping caused the maintenance or repair from taking place, the organization can be blamed for the accident.
 This can be avoided by using a recordkeeping database and staying compliant within processes that outline how and when records are recorded.

 Proper recordkeeping should begin at onboarding and continue throughout employment.
-Building a comprehensive and documented safety program that includes detailed records will ensure that risks are identified before accidents happen.
+Building a comprehensive and documented safety program that includes maintaining detailed records will ensure that risks are identified before accidents happen.
 Safety program training should also be recorded, as part of each employee’s record.
 Stressing the importance of keeping records for safety and audit purposes should be part of the conversation between leadership and workers on a regular basis.

 Collective Data has been assisting public and private organizations with storing data and documenting asset life cycle records for over 20 years.
 By listening to the needs of customers, Collective Data’s software products have evolved into the powerful asset management tools they are today.
 This fleet and asset management software is helping construction companies, municipalities, law enforcement agencies, and many more types of organizations prevent accidents and prepare for audits.